michabirklbauer/projects/README.md

 This page's purpose is mostly to highlight my GitHub repositories, if you want to know more about me follow this [link](https://t0xic-m.github.io/web/).

+NOTE: Some of the ReadMe/Help files still link to my old website, especially older and archived repositories.
+You can find my new website at [https://t0xic-m.github.io/web](https://t0xic-m.github.io/web).

 # Projects

 Here is an overview of projects that I published on GitHub: